 Nicolas Chona is a recent graduate of Rice University’s Shepherd School of Music, having completed his undergraduate studies under Richie Hawley in 2014.
 In the summer of 2012, he was invited to study at the Aspen Music Festival and School, working with recognized clarinetists Joaquin Valdepenas and Bil Jackson and conductors Mei-Ann Chen, Jane Glover, Ludovic Morlot, Hugh Wolff, and Osmo Vanska.
 Mr. Chona was a founding member of the Noctua Wind Quintet, bronze medalists at the 2012 Fischoff National Chamber Music Competition.
 Additonally, Noctua has won prizes at the Coleman Chamber Ensemble Competition, the Chamber Music Yellow Springs competition, and was the only American group invited to the live rounds of the 63rd ARD International Music Competition in 2014.
-Mr. Chona made his Kennedy Center Millennium Stage debut that same year while on tour with Shepherd School Symphony Orchestra, under the direction of Larry Rachleff.
-Freelancering highlights in the Houston area, include performances on The Woodlands Salon Series and with Aperio: Music of the Americas.
-Even after graduating Rice, Mr. Chona was active in the formation of its student-run new music ensemble, Hear&Now.
-Inagural season performances include Schoenberg's Pierrot Lunaire and Chamber Symphony Op.
-9, and John Adams's Chamber Symphony.
+Mr. Chona made his Kennedy Center Millennium Stage debut with the group that same year while on tour with Shepherd School Symphony Orchestra, under the direction of Larry Rachleff.
+Freelancing highlights in the Houston area include performances on The Woodlands Salon Series and with Aperio: Music of the Americans.